PaoloMazzon/Astro/docs/classes/Surface.md

     Renderer.blend_mode = original_blend_mode

 ### width
-`width`
+Read Only: `width`

-Returns the width of the surface in pixels.
+Variable Type: `Num` - Width of the surface in pixels.

 ### height
-`height`
+Read Only: `height`

-Returns the height of the surface in pixels.
+Variable Type: `Num` - Height of the surface in pixels.

 ### free
 `free()`